McGarvs/cs124/docs/design.md

   * App displays better upon zooming up to 200%

 ## Alternative Designs
+We mostly focused on improvements in this lab, and did not come up with any designs alternative to our current one.
+There were a couple design tweaks suggested by our two user testers that will try to implement in the next lab.
+They are listed in the next section.

 ## User Testing
 We did a round of user testing for two different people again in this lab.